NicholasJohnson9149/Advanced-lane-line-tracker/assignmnet_writeup.md

 Now you can see that, the S channel is still doing a fairly robust job of picking up the lines under very different color and contrast conditions, while the other selections look messy.
 You could tweak the thresholds and get closer in the other channels, but the S channel is preferable because it is more robust to changing conditions.

 Color and Gradient
 You can clearly see which parts of the lane lines were detected by the gradient threshold and which parts were detected by the color threshold by stacking the channels and seeing the individual components.
 You can create a binary combination of these two images to map out where either the color or gradient thresholds were met.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The next part of the pipeline is to warp the roadway as if the camera was located from.
 To archive this I used `cv2.getPerspectiveTransform` to  Calculates a perspective transform from four pairs of the corresponding points.

+I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

+![alt text][image6]

 ```python
 def unwarp(img, src, dst):